-Signs of a bad coworker cause dilemma in workplace.
+Signs of a bad coworker cause dilemmas in the workplace.
 Signs of a bad coworker in fact can not be bound with some examples.
-Sometimes the real problems are caused by employees who seem to be doing a satisfactory job, but they are slowly eroding the morale, attitude and effectiveness of other employees.
+Sometimes the real problems are caused by employees who seem to be doing a satisfactory job, but they are slowly eroding the morale, attitude, and effectiveness of other employees.

 In our personal lives, it is easy to dismiss those who do not like us.
 But in the workplace, widespread dislike can be an even bigger problem.

 Lynn Taylor, a national workplace expert and author of Tame Your Terrorism Office Tyrant: How to Manage Kids’ Boss Behavior and Success at Your Job, said: We will tell you the truth.
 You can form your own opinion.

 “Most coworkers will not express their hatred for you so that they do not disturb or endanger their careers.
 They may make life difficult for you, but they will probably try to stay under the radar.
 Yet, there are subtle red flags that are not in your best interest ”

 In today’s society, self-assurance is viewed as a virtue, especially in the job.
 It is assumed that our knowledge, expertise, and execution skills serve as the foundation for our confidence.
 But despite our confidence, we frequently overstate our strengths and produce subpar results.

 The issues that result from this are:

 - We don’t work hard enough to finish a task.

 - We discredit our teammates and refuse to acknowledge our errors.